zengzmy/casa0018/Assessment/Report/README.md

 1. Adjust the number of train cycles:
 Control the Learning rate to 0.05, turn off data augmentation and minimum confidence rating to 0.06.

+Table 1 : Result of adjusting the number of train cycles

 ![Serial Plotter Screenshot](images/1.jpg)

 From the above table, we can see that when train cycles are greater than 8, the model has the best accuracy and loss, which are 98.4 and 0.05, respectively.